 United Kingdom Unveils Marriage Equality Proposal

-December 11, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+December 11, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 England and Wales will consider marriage equality legislation next year, following plans unveiled today by Minister for Women and Equalities Maria Miller.